• News ▼

 Summary:

 phpGedView is an open source system for online viewing of Gedcom information (family tree and genealogy information).
 Multiple PHP Code Injection vulnerabilities exist in the phpGedView product.
-They enable a malicious user to execute commands on the server.
+They enable a malicious user to execute commands

 Release Date: